sreejithsasidharan1989/filedig/README.md

 2. The length of the "Current Working Directory" must be at least 4 because the path to its logs is determined using this value.
 3. If not logs were found, it simply display the file stat info.
 4. To view other files that was modified within the range, use **'-stat'** argument.
+5. To search for logs that correspond to the Access or Change timestamp of the provided file.

 * **$ cd to the document root of the website**
 ```